CtrlK

 Distinctiveness Conflict Risk

-OpenAPI 3.1 and SDK generation provide some distinctiveness, but 'API documentation' and 'developer experience practices' are broad enough to potentially overlap with general documentation or coding skills.
+The mention of OpenAPI 3.1 and SDK generation provides some distinctiveness, but 'API documentation' and 'developer portals' are broad enough to overlap with general documentation skills or web development skills.
+'AI-powered tools' adds confusion about scope.

 2 / 3